koii-network/ezsandbox/Lesson 5/README.md

 ## Using Signatures

-To improve security, you might want to verify that data the data you're receiving is coming from the source you expect.
+To improve security, you might want to verify that the data you're receiving is coming from the source you expect.
 This can be done by verifying messages with signatures.

 A message can be signed like so, using [`namespaceWrapper.payloadSigning()`](./koiiNode.js#L222):